computer-lab/ctf/README.md

 # ctf

-The Computer Lab CTF will be an infosec capture the flag (CTF) event.
-In an infosec CTF the organizing party hides digital "flags" on computer systems.
-Participants collaborate and compete to find ways to compromise the computer systems and exfiltrate the flags.
+The _Computer Lab CTF_ will be an information security Capture the Flag (CTF) event.
+A infosec CTF is a hacking wargame where an organizer hides digital "flags" on a network of computer systems, and participants attempt to find vulnerabilites that allow them to own systems and exfiltrate flags.

-...

-There is a long history of CTF events dating back to ...

-*TODO* Background on CTFs
+Infosec CTFs date back the mid-90s, where they became the centerpiece of the DEFCON hacking conference.
+The DEFCON CTF has developed into a complex attack/defend competition where teams must both patch their own vulnerable systems and try to exploit others.
+In recent years, other groups have developed different flavors of CTF to suit different audiences, and the CTF has become an alternative to the product-oriented "Hackathon" model.

-The Computer Lab CTF will have n novel twists:
+The Computer Lab CTF will introduce three main twists:

-1. Many of the flags will be private keys that unlock crytocurrency wallets that contain real tokens.
+1. Flags will often be private keys that unlock crytocurrency wallets containing real tokens.

 2. It will be narrative-focused.
-Data on the servers and devices that participants attack will serve as environmental storytelling providing an aesthetic experience that complements the technical experience.
+Data on the challenge servers and devices will be used for environmental storytelling.

-3. An emphasis on challenges that will be empower people outside of the security industry like web developers, data engineers & IT professionals by helping them leverage their existing skillsets to **HACK**.
+3. Challenges will aim to empower tech workers outside of the security industry.

-*TODO* Pics
+We hope to help our developer friends leverage their existing skillsets to **HACK**, and we want it to be very fun and aesthetic.

+## potential venues

 ## mvp